 Although today I finished the essay, there will be edits in the following weeks since, luckily, people are reading it, and they give very useful comments.
 The ideas in the essay will not change anymore though; having formed gradually over the last year they were full-grown last summer.

-When all comments are satisfactorily implemented, and someday they surely will, I will have this essay printed by the BoekenGilde, in a small edition.
+When all comments are implemented satisfactorily, and someday they surely will, I will have this essay printed by the BoekenGilde, in a small edition.
 For anyone who does not mind to read from a screen this essay can be downloaded as a pdf or an epub, or read in BookReader on the main page, A Victorian Marriage : Sir William Rowan Hamilton.
 Contrary to other browsers, Internet Explorer does not display the essay in BookReader properly.

 Today is the 150th anniversary of the death day of Sir William Rowan Hamilton (1805-1865), the famous mathematician who lived most of his life at Dunsink Observatory in Dublin, Ireland.
 About his work on mathematics and mathematical physics much is written, and that was positive; no-one doubts or doubted his geniality.
 Also about his personal life much is written, and that was often not so positive; many people doubt or doubted his ability of handling himself.